 The backlash also impacts the precision of various cutting procedures involving axis movement reversals, such as circle milling, where the axis motion is sinusoidal.

-However, if the amount of backlash is exactly measured by linear encoders or guide measurement, you could adjust this.
+However, if the amount of backlash is precisely measured by linear encoders or guide measurement, you could adjust this.

 Genmitsu CNC Router PROVerXL 4030 Wood Carving Machine